-The basic syntax for the addEnumValue subcommand is
+The basic addEnumValue subcommand syntax is

-- -t type is an Object-Field pair shown in Table 5-1. - -s string is a short description of the newly introduced value. - -l string is a long description of the newly introduced value. - -d true/false specifies if this is the default value for this Enum Value Object/Field pair. - -q creates a list of the existing User Enum values.
+- -t type is an Object-Field pair shown in Table 5-1. - -s string is a short description of the newly introduced value. - -l string is a long description of the newly introduced value. - -d true|false specifies if this is the default value for this Enum Value Object/Field pair. - -q creates a list of the existing User Enum values.